Introduction – What Is Thermal Pollution

 This process releases hot water into the environment at temperatures much higher than it should be.
 Additionally, industrial processes such as manufacturing smelting operations, paper pulp, and dye production also release hot wastewater into local rivers and streams.

 Furthermore, increased urbanization and population growth have led to an increase in private households which use pollutant technologies thermally.
 For example, electric heating systems and dishwashers discharge their waste heat directly into surface waters, further exacerbating thermal pollution in our cities’ rivers and streams.
-This is a real issue facing humanity today, with wide-ranging impacts on ecosystems and habitats around us.

 How Does Thermal Pollution Impact The Environment?

-Additionally, warmer temperatures interfere with the natural dissolved oxygen balance in these waters, affecting aquatic life directly and indirectly.
+Warmer temperatures interfere with the natural dissolved oxygen balance in these waters, affecting aquatic life directly and indirectly.
 For example, if fish and other aquatic organisms cannot find sufficient oxygen levels, they may suffer poor health and reproduce less frequently, resulting in long-term population decline.

 It also threatens the sustainability of our fisheries resources by causing complications with native spawning species, which are used to particular temperature ranges for their development cycles to begin.